WORKING ON IT

 Last year my husband and I decided to do a little life reshaping.
 We were about to welcome our son into the world and we’d also been through so much personally and professionally that we were feeling like we were at a crossroads.
 It made us examine where we were at-emotionally and geographically.
 We found that we were asking ourselves what we really wanted out of (and to put into) our life.

 Our path to creating a little family was not an easy one.
 It spanned 3 years with many ups and downs.
 It took a toll on us.
 It strengthened us in a lot of ways also.
-While we were (constantly) thinking about our family-to-be, we were also experiencing many other highs and lows: Job promotions (and the added pressure of those), moving houses, loss of loved ones, loss of relationships, anxiety and depression, relationship ups and downs, a car accident and recovery, and the common feelings around mid-life.
+While we were (constantly) thinking about our family-to-be, we were also experiencing many other highs and lows: Job promotions (and the added pressure of those), moving houses, loss of loved ones, loss of relationships, anxiety and depression, relationship ups and downs, a car accident and recovery, and the very real feelings around mid-life.
 This was all within the past 3 years or so.
 With all of our experiences we had some eye-opening moments and found ourselves asking if what we were doing with this precious life was what we’re meant to be doing.

 Are we engaged in this life of ours?
 What are our priorities?